Storm with blizzard conditions will hit Thursday, followed by brutal cold

 Thursday’s storm will be big in both size and strength.
-While snow will be heavy and intense, don’t overlook the wind – it’s an important aspect of this storm.
+While snow will be heavy and intense, don’t overlook the wind –it’s an important aspect of this storm.

 Snow will begin in central and southern Maine between 6 and 9 a.m.
-Thursday; spreading north between 9 a.m. and noon.
+Thursday, and will spread north between 9 a.m. and noon.

 We’re not in the business of predicting school closures, but this looks like a case where many will opt to close for the day.

 The intensity will increase fast.
-While the morning commute should be doable in most places, conditions will quickly deteriorate on the roads from late morning into lunchtime.
+While the morning commute should be doable in most places, conditions will quickly deteriorate on the roads from late morning until lunchtime.

 The heaviest snow will fall from midday into the early evening.
 Snow will fall at the rate of 1 to 3 inches per hour in the heaviest bands.